rubinabhamani/rubinabhamani.github.io/_posts/2026-03-13-Lasso-Project.md

 ---
 layout: post
 title: Optimizing Predictive Performance Using Lasso Regression & Standard Scaling
-image: "/posts/Lasso_standardized_feature_importance.png"
+image:
 tags: [Regularization, Feature Selection, Lasso Regression, Python, Scikit-Learn]
 ---

+## Executive Summary
+The Problem: A high-dimensional financial dataset (30+ features) led to an overfit Linear Regression model that failed to generalize to new customers.
-In this project, we implement Lasso Regression (L1 Regularization) to perform automated feature selection and build a robust model that avoids overfitting on high-dimensional data.
+The Solution: Implemented Lasso Regression (L1 Regularized) with Standard Scaling to automate feature selection and reduce model complexity.
+** The Result:** Successfully zeroed out 25 non-predictive features, reducing the feature space by 83% while maintaining predictive power and increasing model interpretability for stakeholders.

 # Table of contents